 @connectum/events-amqp

 AMQP 0-9-1 adapter for the Connectum EventBus.
-Provides persistent at-least-once delivery through RabbitMQ (or compatible brokers like LavinMQ) using topic exchanges, competing consumers, dead letter exchanges, and metadata propagation via AMQP message headers.
+Provides persistent at-least-once delivery through RabbitMQ (or compatible brokers like LavinMQ) using topic exchanges, competing consumers, dead letter exchanges, explicit external topology, automatic connection recovery, per-message publisher confirms, and metadata propagation via AMQP message headers.

 Layer: 2 (Broker Adapters)